-Being based in Kent and East Sussex, and I mainly take funerals in Tunbridge Wells Crematorium, Charing Crematorium (west of Ashford, Kent), Folkestone, Blue Bell Hill and Hastings Crematorium.
-I am happy to take funerals further afield, but may need to charge extra for petrol.
+Being based in Kent and East Sussex, and I mainly take funerals in Tunbridge Wells Crematorium, Charing Crematorium (west of Ashford, Kent), Folkestone, Blue Bell Hill and Hastings Crematorium plus ceremonies to celebrate the life of someone you loved at hotels, restaurants, private homes and historic houses and gardens.

 A funeral is a special event where family and friends gather together to say farewell to a loved one.
 This ceremony is an important element in the journey of grieving and leaving.
 For the immediate family it can be a great relief to know that the smooth running of the ceremony can be left in capable and sensitive hands.